KonaTeam/kona-api/sections/risks.md

 ### Risk Windows ###
-For risk windows the window information is passed under the risk_window_attibutes node.
+For risk windows the **prevent_splitting** attribute is passed directly with the risk object, while the window information is passed under the risk_window_attributes node.
 Example:

 ```
 {
   "risk_window_attributes": {
-    "prevent_splitting": false,
     "min_start": "2015-08-17 00:00:00 -0000",
     "likely_start": "2015-08-20 00:00:00 -0000",
     "max_start": "2015-08-23 00:00:00 -0000",